ltspicer/dxf2gcode.linux.installer/readme.txt

 Unfortunately is the installation of Python3.7.3 or higher on Debian 9 (Wheezy) almost impossible.
 Many LinuxCNC computers have Debian Wheezy :(

-Because official dxf2gcode does not run properly under Python 3.10, the script ask now to install Python 3.9 (Python 3.10 remains installed) or use the developer version of dxf2gcode.
+Because official dxf2gcode does not run properly under Python 3.10+, the script ask to install the developer version of dxf2gcode.

 Developer versions on